ubc-subbots/Object-Detection-Training/README.md

 ### Install

 To install the repository, run the ./setup_environment.sh script.
-Anytime you want to use the tensorflow api, run source subbots_python/bin/activate.
+Anytime you want to use the tensorflow api, run 'source subbots_python/bin/activate'.